jsaunie/chat-websocket-golang/README.md

-**Golang websocket connection**
+# Goland websocket handler

+**To start a connection just run the following command**
-**Start connection** `go run main.go`.
+`go run main.go`.

-The websocket connection use port `5555`.
+The websocket connection use the `5555` port.

-Open the `index.html` file in your favorite browser.
+Just open the `index.html` file in your favorite browser.

-You are on the branch `master`, that have a simple websocket connection.
+You are on `master` branch, that only contains a simple websocket connection.

-You can switch to the branch `Chat`, that have a simple chat feature.
+Switching to the `chat` branch will allow you access to a simple chat feature.